petermanmj/le-kitchen/structural.md

 ![op1](assets/beam%20detail%20op1.png)

 ## Option 3
-Option 3 uses the excess current beam length to create a half-lap connection with a nex extension beam.
-This may simplify construction by leaving the current loads undisturbed at the expense of a mildly more complex joint.
+Option 3 uses the excess current beam length to create a half-lap connection with a new extension beam.
+This may simplify construction by leaving the current loads undisturbed but comes with a more complex joint.

 ### Structural Construction Steps